-Your car accident attorney will subpoena the driver’s phone records.
-He can even link the time on the text to the time of impact.
-He can do this with eyewitness statements and can also reference cameras that caught the accident on tape.
+Our car accident attorney can subpoena the driver’s phone records.
+We can even link the time on the text to the time of impact.
+We can do this with eyewitness statements and can also reference cameras that caught the accident on tape.
 The timestamp will match the time of the text, phone call or app launch.
-Your attorney knows how to get these records.
-You do not.

 If you’ve been injured in a distracted driving accident, you don’t want to fight it alone.
 The other driver will have his insurance company on his side.
 He will also have an attorney.
 You need an experienced advocate on your side.
-If you’ve been in a distracted driving accident, contact a Richmond car accident attorney.
-Call the professionals at CAIL.
-The initial consultation is free and they can answer any questions or concerns you may have.
+If you’ve been in a distracted driving accident, contact a Richmond car accident attorney at CAIL.
+The initial consultation is free and we can answer any questions or concerns you may have.